Why Canonical Tags Matter More in AI Search

 Step 6: Check Bing Webmaster Tools

 Review the Recommendations tab for warnings about “Too many pages with identical titles.”
+Export the affected URL list for cross-referencing with your site crawl data.

-Phase 2: Find External Duplicate Content
+Find External Duplicate Content

 Step 1: Run a Batch Search